micro-ROS/micro-ROS.github.io/_docs/tutorials/core/create_dds_entities_by_ref/index.md

 ---

 This tutorial explains the procedure for creating micro-ROS entities using fully configurable QoS settings.
-The micro-ROS default middleware (Micro XRCE-DDS Client) enables the user to use two approaches for creating ROS 2 (DDS) entities in the micro-ROS Agent (Please check the [architecture section](https://micro-ros.github.io/docs/overview/) for detailed information):
+The micro-ROS default middleware (Micro XRCE-DDS Client) allows the user to take two different approaches for creating ROS 2 (DDS) entities in the micro-ROS Agent (Please check the [architecture section](https://micro-ros.github.io/docs/overview/) for detailed information):
 - By XML (the default option in micro-ROS RMW)
 - By reference